mikitaivar0uski/data_warehouse_learning_project/README.md

   - **Silver** — cleaned and standardized data
   - **Gold** — analytics-ready model (star schema)
 - Fact and dimension tables for reporting
-- SQL queries for analytics (sales, customers, customers, products)
+- SQL queries for analytics (sales, customers, products)

 ## What I learned (high level)

 During this project I practiced:

 - how a modern DWH is structured (Bronze / Silver / Gold)
-- how to organize ETL scripts by layers
+- how to organize ETL scripts and layers
 - basic data cleaning in SQL (NULL handling, duplicates, data types, standardization)
 - dimensional modeling for analytics (fact/dim tables, star schema)
 - writing SQL queries for business metrics and reporting